You are here

 fourOsix...Not Just Montana's Area Code

-While attending Carroll College, Rincon obtained a triple major, including a B.A. in Business Administration with a special interest in Marketing, Management and International Business; a B.A. in Spanish Language and Literature; and a Multi-Disciplinary major in Visual Arts with an interest in Graphic Design.
-In his spare time he enjoyed all that Montana had to offer including, snowboarding, hiking, fly fishing and much more.
+While attending Carroll, Rincon obtained a triple major, including a B.A. in Business Administration with a special interest in Marketing, Management and International Business; a B.A. in Spanish Language and Literature; and a Multi-Disciplinary major in Visual Arts with an interest in Graphic Design.
+In his spare time he enjoyed all that Montana had to offer, including snowboarding, hiking, fly fishing and much more.
 It was this love for Montana’s outdoors and lifestyle, along with his diverse scholastic background, that brought fourOsix to light.

 In 2007, Rincon opened fourOsix in downtown Helena, a lifestyle and retail store that promotes art, music, style, forward thinking and Montana living.
-The name “four ‘O’ six” represents all of Montana, as (406) is the only area code for the state.
+The name “four0six” represents Montana, as (406) is the area code for the entire state.

 In the beginning, Rincon assembled a team of professionals, including advisors from SBA’s local SCORE Chapter to help get his business idea off the ground.
 With his stubborn “not going to give up attitude” and ample planning, Rincon fashioned a sound business plan and secured the needed funding to launch his business venture.